Naunton

 Naunton is a village in Gloucestershire, England.
 It lies on the River Windrush in the Cotswolds, an area of outstanding natural beauty.
 Stow-on-the-Wold is about 6 miles to the east.

 Community

 The population of Naunton in 2000 was 371, which fell to 352 at the 2011 census.

-Once a farming community with the usual supporting trades, it had moved towards being a dormitory community by the turn of the second millennium.
+Once a farming community with the usual supporting trades, by the turn of the second millennium it had moved towards being a dormitory village.
 It has had no shops since 1999.
-Despite spiralling property prices, community activity remains.
-The village has a parish council with five members.
-Local associations include clubs for music, for cricket, and for golf and tennis.
-The village hall was refurbished in 2017–2018 with a twenty-year government loan of £100,000 taken out for the purpose.
+Despite rising property prices, community activity remains and local associations include clubs for music, cricket, golf and tennis.
+The village has a parish council.
+The village hall was refurbished in 2017–2018 aided by a twenty-year government loan of £100,000.

 There are single public bus services on Tuesdays to Andoversford and Fridays to Stow-on-the-Wold.
-The nearest railway station is at Moreton-in-Marsh (10 miles, 16 km), providing several trains daily to London Paddington, Great Malvern, Hereford, Worcester and Oxford.
+The nearest railway station is at Moreton-in-Marsh (10 miles, 16 km away), providing several trains daily to London Paddington, Great Malvern, Hereford, Worcester and Oxford.